danidee10/danidee10.github.io/_posts/django/2018-01-10-realtime-django-4.markdown

 ---
 layout: post
-title: 'Realtime Django Part 4: Build a Chat application with django, RabbitMQ and Vue.js (Plug the Vue frontend to the django API)'
+title: 'Realtime Django Part 4: Build a Chat application with django, RabbitMQ and Vue.js (Plug the Vue frontend into the django API)'
 date: 2018-01-10T18:45:12+07:00
+tags: api vue django
 ---

 In part 3, we saw how we could Leverage django rest framework to build an API for our chat app, In this part we're going to build the Chat UI and connect it to the `API` we built earlier.
 At the end of the part we should have a complete chat application with a URL that we can share to friends we want to chat with.